Dilemma: My husband ignores me at the golf club

 Katharine Whitehorn's advice

-I do sympathise but I think your husband probably feels that his status in the club is the one thing that makes him feel like a successful male.
+I do sympathise.
+However, I think your husband possibly feels that his status in the club is the one thing that makes him feel like a successful male.

 At the club, he is not the married man, the good husband, but a tower of strength to that world.

-I think your best course of action is to let him get on with it.
+Once you've had this chat and established some ground rules, I think your best course of action is to let him get on with it.
 If the admiration of this other woman makes him feel a bit better about growing older, there's not necessarily any harm in it; let him bask in it on his own.
 You are the sure, warm haven to which he can return.
+Perhaps look into finding your own hobby, and establish a bubble of your own that you can seek comfort in when he is at the golf club.

-Find out how to get a new sense of purpose in retirement.
+How to get a new sense of purpose in retirement

 We also asked our Facebook followers for advice...